p2panda/handbook/website/docs/learn/entries.md

 ### What if the Entry got changed?

 We can verify now if the Payload itself got changed by comparing the `payload_hash` and `payload_size` - but what if the Entry itself got manipulated?
 To solve this, every Entry contains a **Signature**!
-It needs to be generated after the Entry values got set.
+It needs to be generated after the Entry values are set.

 <ImageFrame
   title="Signing an entry with a private key"